Yasnnie/Yasnnie/README.md

 ### Hi there, I'm Yasmin 👋

-- 🔭 I’m currently working on Pechinchou
+- 🔭 I’m currently working on NADIC
-- 🌱 I’m currently learning React Native
+- 🌱 I’m currently learning React and React Native
 - 📫 How to reach me: dev.cyas@gmail.com

 <div>